forbiddenscholar/forbiddenscholar/README.md

 **Hey, I’m Mohit Deharkar**

-A Chemical Engineering student at **IIT Jodhpur**, but my true passion lies in the world of tech , robotics 🤖, and programming
+My true passion lies in the world of tech , robotics 🤖, and programming .
-.
 Python , C and ROS 🤖 are the languages my brain speaks fluently.
 When I’m not cracking💡 C or Python, I’m out exploring the realms of AI 🧠 and robotics ⚙️, all while making things work in the most innovative ways.